pssst/pssst/README.md

 If you use Python 2.7 than pyASN1, pyOpenSSL and ndg-httpsclient are also required to make verified HTTPS connections.

-CVE
----
-No security advisories are known as of today.

 Contact
 -------